Manage attribution models

 As with all bid strategies, comparing performance with manual bidding (or with other bid strategies that use last-click attribution) requires careful preparation and a timeline of at least a few weeks.
 Learn more about comparing bid strategies.

 DDA can categorize interactions in conversion paths using some basic assumptions about how most advertisers organize their search campaigns.
 For example, most advertisers have both upper funnel keywords and lower funnel keywords.
-Starting from this assumption, DDA can distribute credit based on whether a keyword led to an upper funnel or lower funnel interaction.
+Starting from this assumption, DDA can distribute credit based on whether an ad led to an upper funnel or lower funnel interaction.

 Each Search Ads 360 DDA model can analyze and report on interactions leading to as many as 50 different Floodlight activities.
 Search Ads 360 DDA models cannot analyze or report on conversions tracked by Google Ads conversion tracking, Google Analytics, or other conversion tracking systems (Google Ads and Google Analytics have their own attribution models that you can apply to Google Ads or Google Analytics data).